dserrano4192/VueJSPageFunctions/readme.txt

-You will need node.js available here: https://nodejs.org/en/

-And...

-You will also need this: https://vuejs.org/

-To complete this...

-Once you install node.js and Vue.js onto node.js you can use the VSwitch.

-Note: You need to know JavaScript and Linux to understand how to work with node.js and Vue.js.

 Intro: Vue.js VSwitch

 A tutorial on a simple and easy way to transition to other pages using Vue functions instead of Vue Router.